 Resident EMT Program

 In order to meet the growing needs of the campus community, Montclair State University EMS, in cooperation with the Office of Residence Life, has developed the Resident Emergency Medical Technician Program.
 This program is designed to increase the availability of emergency medical technicians (EMTs) on campus during evening and weekend hours, in addition to weekday shifts.
-In exchange for their service, Resident EMTs are provided a room on campus in the Village at Little Falls at no cost.
-Resident EMTs also qualify for priority registration.
+In exchange for their service, Resident EMTs receive free housing in one of three designated EMT apartments in The Village.
+Each apartment houses four (4) EMTs in either single or double rooms.
+Assignment of rooms is based on seniority and other factors.

 Resident EMT Responsibilities

-A strong commitment to Montclair State University EMS and to providing quality care to the campus community is required.
 If selected, the resident EMT will be responsible for being on campus and on-call a minimum of one night per week (11 p.m. to 8 a.m.), three day shifts per week (12 hours total), and two weekends per month.
-In addition, the resident EMT agrees to carry a radio and assist in handling emergency calls whenever possible.
-EMTs will also be responsible for attending all scheduled EMS meetings and training.
+In addition, the resident EMT will agree to carry a radio and assist in handling emergency calls whenever possible, attend all scheduled EMS meetings and training, and commit to regularly scheduled hours during the summer months.
 Current Montclair State EMS department service is required before being able to apply for an open position.

 Requirements